theprimelab/documentation/tutorials/devbasics.md

 Some extensions that don't really fit into one category

 ## [IntelliJ Idea](https://www.jetbrains.com/idea/)

-IntelliJ Idea is an IDE by JetBrains that is primarily used for JVM based languages such as Java.
+IntelliJ Idea is an IDE by JetBrains that is primarily used for JVM based languages such as Java and Kotlin.
 It also has support for a variety of other languages, and is what Android Studio is based on.